mnapoli/mnapoli.fr/source/_posts/2014-07-01-retrospective-mycsense-open-source.md

 Now where it begins to be interesting is that there is no queue system that provides out of the box bidirectional communication with a worker (at least in the one I reviewed at that time, the one with a good PHP lib and the one that can be installed).
 After several days of thinking and trials, I managed to implement the `runAndWait` behavior in RabbitMQ with the use of a temp queues and some sort of high level "protocol".
 Maybe not the fastest solution on earth, but for our needs it wasn't a problem at all.
 If you are curious, you can checkout [here](https://github.com/myclabs/Work/tree/master/src/Adapter/RabbitMQ) how it is implemented.

-So in the end, this is really was this library does: it **abstract** 2 behaviors: simply run a task in background, and run a task and wait for its result.
+In the end, this is really was this library does: it **abstract** 2 behaviors: simply run a task in background, and run a task and wait for its result.

 MyCLabs\Work now has adapters for RabbitMQ, Beanstalkd and "In Memory" (i.e. for your development machine), you are welcome to push new adapters through pull requests.
 It's very simple if you don't implement the `SynchronousWorkDispatcher` interface, for example [look at the Beanstalkd adapter](https://github.com/myclabs/Work/tree/master/src/Adapter/Beanstalkd).